nsaunier/cycling-discontinuities/README.md

 # Welcome
 This repository contains the SQL code and sample open data to replicate our upcoming paper on measuring the connectivity of a cycling network using discontinuity indicators.
-It include a step-by-step guide for that purpose.
+It includes a step-by-step guide for that purpose.

 # Abstract
 Include abstract here.
 TODO